28Ni/edge-atval/README.md

 # edge-atval

-A Clojure library designed to ... well, that part is up to you.
+Extended Dependency Graphs from Executables, at the value level.

 ## Usage

-FIXME
+TODO

 ## License

-Copyright © 2021 FIXME
+Copyright © 2021 @28Ni

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at